PavelTishkin/adventofcode2020-python/README.md

 * Day 12 - Find ship position after moving using directions and waypoints
 * Day 13 - Find bus departure and solve for optimal timetable
 * Day 14 - Assign values to memory using mask and fluctuating addresses
+* Day 15 - Find next numbers is a number memory game